timhklim/tl-test/HOWTO.md

 ### Verify Test Result

-Run `docker start` command to run attach an interactive terminal session to
->   the running container to allow verifying of the `/info` API endpint served by
+Run `docker start` command to run an interactive terminal session against the running container to verify that the `/info` endpoint access request is being reported in structured data format.
->   the container.

 ```bash
 $ docker start -i tim-ecp
 ```

-**You see nothing until you have accessed the `/info` endpoint.**
+**You may see nothing until the `/info` endpoint is being accessed.**

 Leave this session alone as the application is written, with pupose, to only report `/info` API endpoint requests in structured data format.